Inside: This post explains some of the best practices to do when learning how to start a garden.

-Even though the coldest air of the season hasn’t arrived yet, it isn’t too early to start thinking about gardening.
-If you have ever wanted to start a garden, now is the perfect time to begin researching what kind of garden you want.
+It’s never too early or too late to start thinking about gardening.
+If you have ever wanted to start a garden, it’s a good idea to first begin by researching what kind of garden you want.
 I’m going to give you some things to think about as you plan the perfect garden.

-First, if this is your first garden, START SMALL.
+If this is your first year growing a garden, START SMALL.
 I can’t emphasize this enough.
 Smaller is better your first year.
-Otherwise you may become overwhelmed with too much to do and decide you don’t ever want to garden again.
+Otherwise, you may become overwhelmed with too much to do and decide you don’t ever want to garden again.

 Square Foot Gardening